ismaelm1991/Homework-02/README.md

 I have implemented and provided a resume which actively reflects my newfound skills and projects of note.

 I have also made some subtle changes to the overall code to enhance the viewing experience from when you load the page!

+UPDATE 12/15/2020:

+* Made some changes to the projects within the code to show some newer content that was worked on more recently, the applications showcased from within the portfolio page are designed to show developing skills from within certain frameworks of Javascript that were learned and acquired recently.

+* Feel free to check out the links to the projects here:

+* TechRaccoon Website: https://intense-falls-12076.herokuapp.com/ - this is a collaborative project designed to help job seekers in the realm of technology find their place in a modern world with smaller companies that are looking for employees.
+This application is designed to work two ways, for the employee and the employer for finding new talent in an ever expanding world of programmers.

+* NoteTaker application: https://notetakerapp-11.herokuapp.com/ - this application was designed for convenience.
+Making the everyday chore of finding what is next on your to-do list or just keeping up with the average notes.
+This application was made for folks who like to keep organized or just be reminded of something that needs to be done.

+* Finance Tracker: https://pwa18homework.herokuapp.com/ - This application was designed for users who would like to have more control over where their money is being spent.
+This as a unit is intended to assist the everyday averge joe with planning for spending, or looking to just see where their money is going.

+* Fitness Tracker: https://homework17-workout.herokuapp.com/ - This one is self explanatory, its an application intended to help the everyday person keep track of their exercise routine to help get them in shape or to stay in shape.
+Very user friendly and made for anyone to use at any time!